xx025/chatgptapi_server/README.md

-By injecting js scripts into the browser OpenAI ChatGPT page, ChatGPT on the web page is turned into an API that supports multiple simultaneous connections
+By injecting js scripts into the browser OpenAI ChatGPT page, ChatGPT on the web page is turned into an API that supports multiple simultaneous connections and  supports hosting multiple ChatGPT accounts.

 **How to use**: [How to use?](wiki/how-to-use.md)